gazzar/modwavify/README.md

     --flip                Reverses the wave order in the wavetable.
     --no-thumb            Set this to skip the thumbnail plot.
     --help                Show this message and exit.

+## Installing
+The simplest way is to install the dependencies using pip

+    > pip install -r requirements.txt